 Wet Ingredients:

-- 3 whole Eggs lightly beaten
+- 3 Whole Eggs lightly beaten

-- 1/2 cup Melted Butter or coconut oil
+- 1/2 Cup Butter melted, or coconut oil

-- 1/2 cup Applesauce
+- 1/2 Cup Applesauce

-- 3 teaspoons Vanilla extract
+- 3 Teaspoons Vanilla Extract

-- 1 2/3 cup Raw Sugar
+- 1 2/3 Cup Raw Sugar

 Dry Ingredients:

-- 2 teaspoon Baking Powder
+- 2 Teaspoon Baking Powder

-- 1/4 teaspoon Baking Soda
+- 1/4 Teaspoon Baking Soda

-- 1 1/2 teaspoon Ground Cinnamon
+- 1 1/2 Teaspoon Cinnamon ground

-- 1 1/2 teaspoon Ground Nutmeg
+- 1 1/2 Teaspoon Nutmeg ground

-- 2 cups Blueberries fresh or frozen
+- 2 Cups Blueberries fresh or frozen

 Instructions

-- Mix and Fold: Slowly incorporate the dry ingredients into the wet mixture, stirring gently.
-Gently fold in the grated zucchini and blueberries.
+- Slowly incorporate the dry ingredients into the wet mixture, stirring gently.

-- Bake: Pour the batter into muffin tins and sprinkle with raw sugar crystals if desired.
+- Scoop the batter into muffin tins and sprinkle with raw sugar crystals if desired.
 Bake for 18–22 minutes.
 (Check for doneness at 18 minutes.)
 Pro-Tip: To make a loaf of blueberry zucchini bread, pour the batter into prepared bread pans and bake for about 40 minutes.
 Test with a toothpick—it should come out clean.

 Notes